Was That Behavior Intentional or Can My Child Not Help It?

-How to tell when parenting neurodivergent kids
+How to tell when parenting a neurodivergent child

-Start with these questions:
+Start by asking yourself these questions:

 1) What is my child having a hard time with at this moment?